 b.
-Release fact that the NRO was governed by the "Agreement for Reorganization of the National Reconnaissance Office" dated 11 August 1965, signed by the Deputy Secretary of Defense and the DCI.
-This agreement is releasable, with the exception of paragraphs three and four in Annex A of said document.
+(U) Release fact that the NRO was governed by the "Agreement for Reorganization of the National Reconnaissance Office" dated 11 August 1965, signed by the Deputy Secretary of Defense and the DCI.
+This agreement is releasable.

 c.
-Release fact that NRO is currently governed by DoD directive No. 5105.23 dated June 28 2011.
+(U) Release fact that NRO is currently governed by DoD directive No. 5105.23 dated June 28 2011.